APACTestDrive/Container-Native-Development-with-OKE/LabGuide400.md

   ![](images/400/20.png)

-- In the **Execute Pipeline** drop down list, choose the pipeline we just created, **push-release**.
+- In the **Execute Pipeline** drop down list, choose the pipeline we just created, **deploy**.
 Leave the other fields at their default values and click **Add**.

   ![](images/400/21.png)

-- Now that we've got a workflow configured that will build and store a Docker image containing our application, we need to define exactly how to do that in a file called **wercker.yml**, which we will store in our application's Git repository.
+- Now that we've got a workflow configured, it will build and store a Docker image containing our application.
+We need to define exactly how to do that in a file called **wercker.yml**, which we will store in our application's Git repository.

-### **STEP 5**: Set Environment Variables in Wercker
+### **STEP 4**: Set Environment Variables in Wercker

 - In your Wercker browser tab, click the **Environment** tab.